Voice of Cards: The Isle Dragon Roars: Music

 The music was composed primarily by Oliver Good, with additional work by Shotaro Seo and Okabe.
 The soundtrack formed part of a push by Okabe to distance his company Monaca from himself, allowing other composers to find prominence.
 The music was written with an "Irish atmosphere".
 Okabe described Good as creating a consistent and delicate sound, while Seo contributed to vocal tracks as male chorus as he had done with Nier: Automata.
 Seo's style of "catchy" tunes was brought in to balance with Good's melodic Celtic sound.
 To create an analogue atmosphere, the music was recorded using live instruments.
 Around ten music tracks were created in total, not counting variations used in-game.

-The female vocals for the main theme and the track "Twin Recollections" were performed by Saki Nakae, while the violin was performed by Mitsuri Shimada, and Good performed the guitar parts for his own and Seo's work.
-Additional vocals were provided by Yukino Orita and Kocho.
+The female vocals for the main theme "Pursuing the Dragon" were provided by Yukino Orita, and the track "Twin Recollections" was performed by Saki Nakae, while the violin was performed by Mitsuri Shimada, and Good performed the guitar parts for his own and Seo's work.
+Additional vocals were provided by Seo.
 Due to the COVID-19 pandemic, Good had to work from his home in England much of the time, though as he lived next to a forest area, he was able to use his environment to inspire his work.
 Good's favorite track was the field theme "The Adventures of the Self-proclaimed Hero", which was performed correctly on the first attempt.
 Seo's favorite track was the battle theme "Pulsing Power", which he described as a fantastical take on Good's Celtic elements.
 Okabe's cited favorite was "Twin Recollections", which he cited as closest in style to his work on Yoko's other projects and evoking the vocal style of Irish singer Enya.
 The track titles were created by Yoko and the scenario team.

 Release

 Due to its unconventional design, Square Enix's marketing had trouble working out how to promote it.
 Voice of Cards was officially announced on 9 September 2021.
 Yoko later clarified that it was not part of his Drakengard series despite the shared staff, nor was it a social game.
 Its release date of October 28 on Microsoft Windows, Nintendo Switch and PlayStation 4 was announced on September 23.
 A demo was released alongside the announcement, following the Ivory Order's search for a royal treasure.
 The game also included paid DLC items themed after the setting and characters of Nier.
 A digital soundtrack album was released on November 12.
+It was ported to Android and iOS on March 23, 2023.